symfony/symfony-docs/routing/custom_route_loader.rst

 .. versionadded:: 6.2

-    The possibility to suffix the ``attribute`` resource type with a PSR-4 namespace root was introduced in Symfony 6.2.
+    The feature to import routes from a PSR-4 namespace root was introduced in Symfony 6.2.

 .. note::